 Before we delve into the more detailed information we wanted to quickly introduce our current top overall sports betting sites, which provide an excellent starting point for any budding pundit:

-You might notice that the bonuses listed above are all given in British Pounds (GBP).
-The reason for this is pretty simple – we’re Brits ourselves and so tend to naturally be biased towards the UK (we also run a seperate dedicated UK betting website which maintains a regularly updated list of the best UK bookmakers that may be of interest if you’re from Blighty).
+You might notice that the sign up bonuses listed above are all given in British Pounds (GBP).
+The reason for this is pretty simple – we’re Brits ourselves and so tend to naturally be biased towards the UK (we also run a separate dedicated UK betting website which maintains a regularly updated list of the best UK bookmakers that may be of interest if you’re from Blighty).

 Most of the betting sites we list on this site will, however, also accept customers from other, non-UK countries and many of them offer bonuses in other currencies – such as Euros or US Dollars.
 Having said this, the one country that has very limited options is the USA, where red tape and general bureaucracy often get in the way of betting online.
 At time of writing none of the betting sites we list currently accept customers from the USA.